GP Obstetric Shared care – a care option for pregnant women who are delivering in a public hospital

 Your GP will then also provide the ongoing care after discharge from hospital for you and your baby.
 Routinely this involves a 2 week and 6 week post partum (post birth) appointment for both mother and baby.

-Three of our doctors provide GP Obstetric Shared care –
+These doctors provide GP Obstetric Shared care –

 They are all accredited with GP Obstetric Shared Care SA ensuring a high standard of care.